BlendedSiteGenerator/Blended/README.md

 # Blended
-Static Website Generator Using HTML and Python
+Static Site Generation Using HTML and Python

 ## Installing